Subscribe to our blog

 A design that meets brand standards is so important (#9 on our best practices blog by the way).
 If you’re using a design template, be sure to update default colors, fonts and images to match your branding.
 Send donors to a template that’s off-brand and they might second guess their donation.

 This donation page is an excellent example of applying Feeding America brand standards.
 Feeding America has nationwide brand recognition and this page matches it perfectly.
 Green and orange are used throughout the design.
-The image of the child even has a green background and a green watermelon!
+The image of the child even has a green background!

 Donate to North Texas Food Bank